jundalisay/superb/content/en/research/smith/jurisprudence/intro.md

-+++
+---
+# heading: "Adam Smith's History of Astronomy"
-title=  "Introduction on Jurisprudence" description=  "The goal of justice is security from injury" image=  "/covers/lectures.jpg" date=  2022-01-31
+title: "Introduction on Jurisprudence"
+description: "The goal of justice is security from injury"
-# sibtitle=  of the Lectures on Jurisprudence
-# image=  "https= //sorasystem.sirv.com/photos/medieval/7yearswar2.jpg"
-+++
+image: /covers/lectures.jpg
+weight: 6
+---

 The goal of justice is security from injury.
-A man may be injured as=
+A man may be injured as:

 > 1. A man